What to Expect in Worship

 - an offering, collecting financial donations for the work of the congregation or for justice work in the community

-- a sermon given by our Minister Rev. Elizabeth Lerner Maclay, a guest speaker, or a member of the congregation
+- a sermon given by our Senior Minister Rev. Elizabeth Lerner Maclay, a guest speaker, or a member of the congregation

 Generally, most of us do not dress up for Sunday service.
 Many wear jeans and casual attire.
 Please wear what makes you comfortable.

 Immediately following the worship service, everyone is invited to the Parish House for a time of fellowship.
 A variety of snacks and beverages are available, many prepared and donated by our members.